Spoken by Martin Luther King and repeated often, do the words “the fierce urgency of now” no longer stir our souls? Did they ever?

 Stop playing follow the leader and take independent actions to hold lawmakers accountable.
 Make them do the right thing for the right reasons.

-(Update: The only way to make this right now is to repeal ESSA and re-set the game clock back to a time when federal education law had the right focus.)
+(Update: The only way to make this right now is to demand ESEA be reauthorized on time – TARGET 2020.
+We need federal education law with the right focus.)

 In What You Need to Know about the Every Child Achieves Act by the American Federation of Teachers (AFT), AFT says “the Bill Is Better than the Current Law, Race to the Top, and Waivers.”………..UPDATE Dec.
 5 – the name has been changed to the Every Student Succeeds Act (ESSA still S.1177) and on Dec.
 10, it was signed into law.
 This information is still what people need to know and consider….